rackerlabs/design-system/_component_design/date-selector.md

 ### Style

-Use the following header and body specifications when you construct a date picker.
+Use the following header and body specifications when you construct a date selector.

 {% endcolumn %}